mattiasmucherie/academy-server-development/nodejs.md

 ## Task 4

-Write a program that converts a csv-file to a JSON-file.

-The file persons.cvs contains a number of people with their name and email-address on each line.
-The values are seperated with ;.

-You should write a program that reads the lines and convert the content of the file into a fitting JSON-format.
-For instance an array with each person/email combo as a object.

-The program should then write to a new file, persons.json with the right format.

-> Hint: JSON.stringify.
+Your task is to write a program that converts a CSV file to a JSON file.
+The file `persons.csv` contains a list of people, where each line represents a person's name and email address separated by a semicolon (;).
+For example, `Mattias Mucherie;mattias.mucherie@1337.tech`.

+Your program should read the lines from the CSV file and convert the data into a JSON format.
+You should create an array, where each person and their email address is represented as an object.
+The program should then write the resulting JSON data to a new file named `persons.json`.

+> To accomplish this, you can use the JSON.stringify() method to convert the data to a JSON string.

-Bonus: Make the program ask the user if he/she wants to convert from cvs to json or json to csv.
-Handle if the persons.json file does not exists. `fs.exists` or `fs.existsAsync`
+As a bonus, you can make the program interactive by asking the user if they want to convert from CSV to JSON or JSON to CSV.
+You should also handle the case where the `persons.json` file does not exist using `fs.exists` or `fs.existsAsync` methods.

+> Note: You may use either synchronous or asynchronous methods for reading and writing files, but it is recommended to use asynchronous methods to avoid blocking the main thread.